renaudwangler/ib/extra/mfa-alternative.md

-# Lab: Key Vault and managed Identity
+# Lab: Setup Multifactor Authentication with APP on Windows 10

 **Scenario**
-In this lab, you will have a VM looking in a Key Vault for the secret needed to access a Storage Account.
-The VM won't need to authenticate to the Key vault, by using a Managed Identity.
+In this lab, you will use an application on a Windows 10 workstation to setup multifactor authentication.
+This setup could be used to authenticate in a m365 or Azure AD environment.

 This lab includes the following tasks:

- - Create a Windows VM
- - Create a storage Account
- - Create an Azure Key Vault
+ - Enable MFA for the user
- - Access the Storage Account content from the VM
+ - Disable the MFA for the user

-## Exercise 1: Provision the lab environment
+## Exercise 1: Enable MFA for the user

-### Task 1: Provision a Windows Virtual Machine
+### Task 1: Install a Windows 10 Store Application
-1. In the Azure portal home (http://portal.azure.com) click **+ Create a resource**
+1. Click on the Windows 10 **Start** button and type **"Store"**
+1. Click on the **"Microsoft Store"** shortcut

+**Note:** The Windows Update service must be enabled and running to use the Microsoft Store.
+3. Click on the **Profile** button (top right corner of the Microsoft Store app, with the user picture) and click **Add professionnal/student account**
+4. Enter the required informations to logon to the Microsoft Store with the user you want to setup.
+5. Click on the "No, just connect to this app" link to finish logon.
+6. Click on the **"Search"** field (top right corner of the Microsoft Store app) and type **2fast**.
+7. Click on the **"2fast - Two factor authentiction[...]"** link
+8. Click on the **Get** button
+9.
-1. In the **New** window, select **Compute** and **Virtual Machine**.
+10. In the **New** window, select **Compute** and **Virtual Machine**.
-1. In the **Create a virtual machine** window, use the following parameters in the **Basics** tab
+11. In the **Create a virtual machine** window, use the following parameters in the **Basics** tab
   - **Resource Group:** click **Create new** and use **DemoRG** for its name.
   - **Virtual machine name:** **DemoVM**
   - **Region:** An Azure region near you